nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Adding a stat to a pet: `add-stat`
 Adds a stat to a pet in the Pet List.
 Currently, the only stats supported are Type, Age and Weight.
+The unit of the Weight is in Kg.

 Format: `add-stat PETNAME STAT VALUE`